 Just because someone else is buying an investment — even a noted investor like the “Oracle of Omaha,” Warren Buffett — doesn’t mean that you should buy it.
 Investors have different needs and time horizons, and Buffett’s reasons for owning a stock might be completely opposed to what your financial needs are.
 Find investments that are right for you, not right for someone else.

 A stock that goes straight up in value while its earnings remain flat or down could be headed for a fall.
 Typically, earnings drive stock prices, so a stock price that goes up while company earnings lag behind makes for a dangerous cocktail.
 Make sure to research a stock’s price-to-earnings ratio and try to find investments that are fairly priced or undervalued, rather than those trading at a high price-earnings ratio.

 Some investments require that you hold them for a long period of time before you can sell them.
 Usually, this is a warning sign.

 Variable annuities, for example, often have surrender periods during which you face charges of 5 to 9 percent for selling.
-While variable annuities can have some merit in certain situations, look for alternatives that allow you better access to your funds.
+Although variable annuities can have some merit in certain situations, look for alternatives that allow you better access to your fund.